Ved Stranden 8: The current building

 The adjacent buildings in Ved Stranden were in the 1930s acquired by the Nordisk Genforsikring.
-They were in 1936-39 replaced with ta new head office for the insurance company designed by the architect N. P. P. Gundstrup (1877-1949).
+They were in 1936-39 replaced with a new head office for the insurance company designed by the architect N. P. P. Gundstrup (1877-1949).
 Ved Stranden 8 was also acquired by the insurance company and integrated in their new head office.
 The entire complex was later taken over by the Ministry of Defence.

 Architecture

 The building consists of four floors over a high cellar.
 It has three bays towards Ved Stranden and nine bays towards Boldhusgade.
 The chamfered corner bay was a requirement under the new Copenhagen Building Act.

 Today

 The Ministry of Defence is now based in the building.